 Added sugars (natural sugar is okay!)

 Whole30 restricts all added sugars across the board.
-Flip the label over on any type of sausage you pick up, and if it says "Added Sugar" with anything other than 0g, then it's not Whole30-approved.
+Flip the label over on any type of sausage you pick up, and if it says "Added Sugar" with anything other than 0g, then it's not Whole30 friendly.
 Added sugar is hiding in lots of mass-produced products, so it's best to get in the habit of checking everything you buy.
 After a few trips you'll have your favorite brands locked down.

 And remember, natural sugars are okay on Whole30!
 Otherwise, you wouldn't be able to eat fruit!